djeang/Calculator-jeka/README.md

 jeka -r https://github.com/djeang/Calculator-jeka.git -p
 ```

-First run takes longer because JeKa clone the repo, download required JDK (if needed) and build the application
+First run takes longer because JeKa clones the repo, downloads required JDK (if needed) and builds the application
 behind the scene.

 `-r` option indicates that JeKa should be launched from this repo root.